projectwallace/css-parser/README.md

 Built for speed and efficiency, this parser handles large CSS files with minimal memory overhead and blazing-fast parse times.
 Designed with a data-oriented architecture using a single contiguous memory arena for zero allocations during parsing.

+This parser was heavily influenced by [CSSTree](https://github.com/csstree/csstree), one of the most robust CSS parsers available.
+Some of the parsing mechanics are taken from CSSTree, as well as some of the performance mechanics, but a lot of things are very different which is why this isn't a direct fork.

 ## Features

 - **Modern CSS support** - CSS Nesting, `:is()`, `:where()`, `:has()`, `@layer`, `@container`